4.5

 Wikipedia King Rama I Monument

 Rama I, whose given name was Thongduang, was born from a Mon male line descent family, great-grandson of Kosa Pan.
 His father served in the royal court of the Ayutthaya Kingdom.
-Thongduang and his younger brother Boonma served King Taksin in wars against the Burmese Konbaung dynasty and helped him in the reunification of Siam.
+Thongduang and his younger brother Bunma served King Taksin in wars against the Burmese Konbaung dynasty and helped him in the reunification of Siam.
 During this time he emerged as Siam's most powerful military leader.
 Thongduang was the first Somdet Chao Phraya, the highest rank the nobility could attain, equaled to that of royalty.
 In 1782, he took control of Siam and crowned himself as the monarch.
 The most famous event in his reign was the Burmese–Siamese War (1785–1786), which was the last major Burmese assault on Siam.

 Rama I's reign marked a revival of Siamese culture and state organization following the collapse of the Siamese kingdom in 1767, whose capital was then situated at Ayutthaya.
 He established a new purified Buddhist sect which allied and tied together Buddhism and the monarchy.
 Rama I consolidated and expanded on Taksin's military campaigns throughout Mainland Southeast Asia, whose mandala in 1809 stretched north to the Shan States, south to the northern Malay Peninsula and east to the Annamite Range.
 His reign also marked the beginning of a new "Golden Age of Culture", which continued in the footsteps of the blossoming of the arts during the Late Ayutthaya Period.